masakifujiwara1/ros2_docker/README.md

 docker stop my-<branch name>
 ```
 ## File sharing (hotst <---> docker)
 The folder ~/ros2_docker/docker_share on the host PC and the folder ~/host_files on docker are bind-mounted.
+You can communicate in both directions.
+However, if something in the folder is deleted, it will be reflected in both.
 ![Screenshot from 2023-10-14 21-36-14](https://github.com/masakifujiwara1/ros2_docker/assets/72371743/b3142be3-44d8-4581-b2b0-de0aa8658865)

 ## Build (option)